Hello, I am Dani Admiss.

 • Reparative redistribution – there is no change without just systems change.

 I have generated significant experience working with complex climate change dynamics to better facilitate inclusive art practices around green transition.
 From reducing air miles through “proxy” hosts, where international artists are paired with local artists to realise projects, enacting a carbon reparations debt pledge, or putting in place sensitive ways of working with natural and circular systems, my work is dedicated to reaching as many people as possible in lighter, inclusive and accessible ways.
+I currently run a slow “companion-planting” working group New Rhythms, funded by Creative Scotland, exploring regenerative cultures, emerging technology and alternative configurations of working in the arts.

 I was an Artangel Making Time resident (2023) and Stanley Picker Fellow (2020).
 I have curated numerous exhibitions, conferences, workshops, and edited books, in the UK, the EU and internationally.
 I wrote my PhD in Curatorial Practice and World-Making with an AHRC funded grant and am a visiting tutor in Design Research at the National College of Art and Design, Dublin.
+I am on the advisory editorial board of ‘Digital Materialities and Sustainable Futures’ Book series, Emerald Press.

 If you would like to talk more please get in touch.
 I would love to hear from you.